finbourne/lusid-sdk-python/sdk/docs/CustomEntitiesApi.md

 # **get_custom_entity**
 > CustomEntityResponse get_custom_entity(entity_type, identifier_type, identifier_value, identifier_scope, as_at=as_at, effective_at=effective_at, related_entity_property_keys=related_entity_property_keys, relationship_definition_ids=relationship_definition_ids)

-[EARLY ACCESS] GetCustomEntity: Get a Custom Entity instance.
+GetCustomEntity: Get a Custom Entity instance.

 Retrieve a Custom Entity instance by a specific entity type at a point in AsAt time.